rstudio/shiny/_includes/tutorial/reactivity.md

 ![Reactivity Screenshot](screenshots/reactivity.png)

-The Reactivity application is very similar to Hello Text but goes into much more detail about reactive programming concepts.
-To run the example type:
+The Reactivity application is very similar to Hello Text, but goes into much more detail about reactive programming concepts.
+To run the example, type:

 <pre><code class="console">&gt; library(shiny)
 &gt; runExample(&quot;03_reactivity&quot;)
 </code></pre>

 The previous examples have given you a good idea of what the code for Shiny applications looks like.
-We've explained a bit about reactivity but mostly glossed over the finer details.
-Now before we look at more code we'll explore these concepts more deeply.
+We've explained a bit about reactivity, but mostly glossed over the finer details.
+In this section, we'll explore these concepts more deeply.

 ### What is Reactivity?